 - Don’t have caffeine or heavy meals 4–6 hours before bed.

 Making small changes can help a lot.
-Remember, good sleep is not just for feeling rested.
-It’s also crucial for losing fat.
+Remember, good sleep is crucial for losing fat, not just feeling rested.

 Staying Motivated During Your Journey

-Keeping your goals in sight takes more than just willpower.
-A strong support network and seeing your progress can turn obstacles into stepping stones.
-This leads to lasting change.
+Keeping your goals in sight takes more than willpower.
+A strong support network and seeing your progress can turn obstacles into stepping stones, leading to lasting change.

 Finding Support Systems